- March 30, 2022

 - Category: Moringa

 Moringa tree is sometimes referred to as the ‘miracle tree’ and there’s an explanation for why.
-The leaves, the fruit sap, oil, and roots, as well as the bark, pod, seeds as well as flowers, are known to have medicinal properties.
+The leaves, oil, pod, seeds, are known to have high medicinal properties.
 The tree’s products can be used in many ways.
-It is commonly found in Asia, Africa, and South America.
+It is commonly found in India, however, the nutrient-dense Moringa grows in red soil (where we grow) with certified organic practices.

 Health benefits from moringa leaves